spotinst/help/src/docs/administration/organizations/audit-events.md

 ## View the Audit List

-To view the Audit list, click  in the console and choose Audit.
+To view the Audit list, click the User icon in the console and choose Audit.
 The Audit list appears as shown in the example below.

 <img src="/administration/_media/audit-events-01.png" />